hippke/planejade/README.md

 ====================

-## Exoplanet transit search with ensemble differential evolution and simultaneous stellar noise detrending
+Optimal sensitivity for planet transit search with ensemble differential evolution and simultaneous stellar noise detrending

-### Perfect sensitivity for planet search
-This new method offers perfect sensitivity: Plan-e-JADE fits a full Mandel-Agol 9-parameter transit model to the data, simultaneously with a wotan biweight filter to remove stellar trends.
+>This new method offers perfect sensitivity: Plan-e-JADE fits a full Mandel-Agol 9-parameter transit model to the data, simultaneously with a wotan biweight filter to remove stellar trends.
 Search is done by iterative fitting with eJADE, an ensemble differential evolution network.

 The combined model is even more sensitive than [TLS](https://github.com/hippke/tls) (which is more sensitive than BLS).
 While TLS uses a realistic transit shape including limb darkening, its transit model is fixed for an entire search.
 Deviations between the assumed and the true transit shape reduce the sensitivity.
 Separate detrending lead to compromises: Too short filter lengths destroy part of the transit signal, too long filters do not reduce all stellar variability.
 The combined approach is the perfect solution.